 This is the only trade shop built in the 1600s in America that has been in continuous use and in its original location.
 Originally a dry goods store, it was purchased in 1717 by Francis Pelletreau who immigrated to Southampton from New York City to develop his business producing oil and candles from whales that drifted to Southampton beaches.
 His grandson Elias Pelletreau occupied the building between 1750 and 1810 making jewelry, shoe buckles, tankards, silverware, etc. His son, nephew, and grandson continued the tradition of silver smithing into the 19th century.
 The shop is now occupied by Master Jeweler Eric Messin who gives tours of the building and conducts workshops in jewelry making.

 In 2012 the Rogers Mansion Museum Complex, with 12 historic buildings, was awarded a unique designation on the National Register of Historic Places.
 William Rogers purchased the property in 1648 which was owned by a Rogers descendent until 1880.
 In 1899 the dwelling was purchased by Samuel Longstreth Parrish; an attorney from New York City, summer colonist, and founder of the Parrish Art Museum.
 Later, in 1952 the Southampton Colonial Society leased the house and grounds and began restoration.
 The house is filled with furnishings donated by members of the Southampton community and date mostly from the Victorian (1837-1901) and Edwardian eras (1901-1910).
 On the grounds behind the mansion is Old Southampton Village with historic structures collected from different areas of Southampton.
-They include a 19th century paint store, a blacksmith’s shop, a cobbler’s shop, a one-room schoolhouse, and a colonial era barn that was seized by British soldiers to lodge their horses during the Revolutionary War.
+They include a 19th century paint store, a blacksmith’s shop, a carpentry shop, a one-room schoolhouse, and the Sayre Barn which was built in 1825 and belonged to one of Southampton’s older families.